 There are loads of black maternity dresses out there, but I’ve found that, pretty often, the right non-maternity knit dress has enough forgiveness to accommodate pregnancy while earning a place in your closet long beyond.
 I’ve worn the heck out of three styles, in particular.

-I’ve worn this mini sweater dress both alone and as a layering tunic with leggings.
+I’ve worn this mini sweater dress (similar here) both alone and as a layering tunic with leggings.
 It’s comfortable, on-trend with the half-zip thing and thick enough that it worked for wintry outfits.
 Wearing an XS.

-Scotti has actually been raving about this Michael Stars racerback midi dress dress for a while, and I agree that it’s one of the most versatile dresses I own.
+Scotti has actually been raving about this Michael Stars racerback midi dress for a while, and I agree that it’s one of the most versatile dresses I own.
 The shirring on the front and back is flattering on the middle (and allows plenty of room for a belly), and you can sorta scrunch it higher or lower so the hem hits just where you like.
-Wearing a S.
+Wearing an S.

 5 | Camel Outerwear

 I swear that sticking to a mostly neutral color scheme — and making two of those colors black + camel, in particular — really stacked the deck in my favor.
-For some reason black and camel almost always look chic and together, even when it’s just a pairing of leggings and fleece.
-Here are the three butterscotchy toppers that helped all my fall and winter separates feel more effortlessly intentional.
+For some reason, black and camel almost always look chic and together, even when it’s just a pairing of leggings and fleece.
+Here are the three butterscotchy coats that helped all my fall and winter separates feel more effortlessly intentional.

 The fit on this one is intentionally oversized, but not obscenely so.
 And the price point is great for the quality.
 It’s a wool blend, which reads pretty high-end.
 I have noticed a little pilling here and there where my bag tends to rub repeatedly (nothing a lint shaver can’t clean right up), but it’s worth noting that I wear this coat a lot.
 Three to five times a week, I’d say.
 If you’re in the market for a coat that can chicly grow with you — and then stay in rotation well beyond pregnancy — I can’t recommend it enough.
 Looking to invest in something a little more luxe?
 THIS ONE. *drool*